Price List | Woods | Levers | Strings | Inlay

 and disengaging in the bass octave, you can muffle the string while

-you lever, or if you move it slowly as you engage or disengage the lever,
+you lever, or if you move it slowly as you engage or disengage the

-it minimizes the sound.
+lever, it will minimize the sound.

-What key should I tune my harp
+In what key should I tune

 We generally send our harps out in the key of Eb unless otherwise specified.
 This gives you the largest range of keys to play in from Eb all the way up to the key of A. Using the circle of fifths that takes you from Eb (3flats: a, e, b) to Bb (2 flats: e, b), F (1 flat: b) C (no flats or sharps), G (1 sharp: f), D (2 sharps: f, c), A (3 sharps: f, c, g) and with all your levers up you would be in the key of E which is a 1/2 step up from where you started at Eb.
-In order to tune your harp in this manner, you would need to tune your AB and E levers to Ab, Bb and Eb.
+In order to tune your harp in this manner, you would need to tune your A, B, and E levers to Ab, Bb and Eb.
 You can remember this with the acrynom ABE or BEA.
-Your tuner usually recognizes E and B and Eb and Bb but some tuners will recognize Ab as a G#.
+Your tuner usually recognizes E and B and also recognizes Eb and Bb but some tuners will recognize Ab as a G#.
 They are the same note.

 If Eb is too confusing for you, you could start in the key of C by tuning all notes to natural.

-If you feel a little adventurous, you can tune your B's to flat and then you have the key of F to play in and also the key of C modal using a Bb in the key of C which is very common in old timey music.
+If you feel a little adventurous, you can tune your B's to flat and then you have the key of F to play in and also the key of C modal using a Bb in the key of C which is very common in "old timey" music.

 Please don't hesitate to call or email if you have questions about the tuning of your Thormahlen harp.
-You can also learn more about this from the books of Ray Pool: 3's a Chord and Tuning Your Lever Harp in Eb Major.
+You can also learn more about tuning from the books of Ray Pool: 3's a Chord and Tuning Your Lever Harp in Eb Major.
 Wherever you start your harp adventure, you can always evolve along with your ability as you gain mastery in playing the harp!

 Onward to the strings page.